 Company ownership can have a huge impact on company operations and decisions.
 A company’s owners are its shareholders – and in the marketplace we have companies of all shapes and sizes – from small (mostly privately-owned) companies with one or two owners through to giant publicly-listed corporations with tens of thousands of owners.

 If you want to research a company’s shareholders, several of the SOM Library resources will be of interest to you.
+For privately-owned companies in the UK and Ireland, use Fame.
 For publicly-listed companies worldwide, try Capital IQ or Bloomberg.
-For privately-owned companies in the UK and Ireland, use Fame.
 Capital IQ also includes some private equity and venture capital data for privately-owned firms.